gao-hongnan/omniverse/_sources/influential/low_rank_adaptation/02_concept.md

     One of the matrices must be zero at initialization to ensure that the initial state of the adaptation $\Delta \mathbf{W}$ does not alter the pre-trained weights $\mathbf{W}$, allowing the training process to start from the original pre-trained state.
+In simpler words, your first forward pass of the model should be from the original pre-trained weights
+    $\mathbf{W}$, and not from some random lora weights.

-As to why
-    $\mathbf{A} \sim \mathcal{N}(0, \sigma^2)$, this is a common initialization
-    strategy for neural networks to break the symmetry and ensure that the gradients are not too small or too large at the beginning of training.
+    As to why $\mathbf{A} \sim \mathcal{N}(0, \sigma^2)$, this is a common initialization strategy for neural networks to break the symmetry and ensure that the gradients are not too small or too large at the beginning of training.
 Just remember, vanishing and exploding gradients are bad, and we want to avoid them.
 How to avoid them is to make sure your initial conditions are good, what it means by good is say each layer weights has similar distribution (mean and variance) and so pertubations won't be too large or too small.
+If you ask "if $\mathbf{B} \mathbf{A}$ is zero, why don't we just initialize $\mathbf{A}$ to zero as well?" - I think one needs to know that the backpropagation process update both weights $\mathbf{A}$ and $\mathbf{B}$ _separately_ and we want stable gradient flow, so
+    $\mathbf{A}$ breaks the symmetry!
+Remember if both are zero then you can intuitively understand that the gradients will be zero as well.

 3. They have a scaling factor, where they scale $\Delta \mathbf{W}$ by
    $\frac{\alpha}{r}$.
 In LoRA paper, $\alpha$ is constant in $r$ means that if